MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/error-correction.md

 > A full introduction to the stabilizer formalism is beyond the scope of this section.
 > To learn more, see [Gottesman 2009](https://arxiv.org/abs/0904.2557).

-## Representing error correcting codes in Q
+## Representing error correcting codes in Q\#

 To help specify error correcting codes, the Q# libraries provide several distinct user-defined types:

-- <xref:Microsoft.Quantum.ErrorCorrection.LogicalRegister> `= Qubit[]`: Denotes that a register of qubits should be interpreted as the code block of an error-correcting code.
+- [LogicalRegister](xref:Microsoft.Quantum.ErrorCorrection.LogicalRegister) `= Qubit[]`: Denotes that a register of qubits should be interpreted as the code block of an error-correcting code.
-- <xref:Microsoft.Quantum.ErrorCorrection.Syndrome> `= Result[]`: Denotes that an array of measurement results should be interpreted as the syndrome measured on a code block.
+- [Syndrome](xref:Microsoft.Quantum.ErrorCorrection.Syndrome) `= Result[]`: Denotes that an array of measurement results should be interpreted as the syndrome measured on a code block.
-- <xref:Microsoft.Quantum.ErrorCorrection.RecoveryFn> `= (Syndrome -> Pauli[])`: Denotes that a *classical* function should be used to interpret a syndrome and return a correction that should be applied.
+- [RecoveryFn](xref:Microsoft.Quantum.ErrorCorrection.RecoveryFn) `= (Syndrome -> Pauli[])`: Denotes that a *classical* function should be used to interpret a syndrome and return a correction that should be applied.
-- <xref:Microsoft.Quantum.ErrorCorrection.EncodeOp> `= ((Qubit[], Qubit[]) => LogicalRegister)`: Denotes that an operation takes qubits representing data along with fresh auxiliary qubits in order to produce a code block of an error-correcting code.
+- [EncodeOp](xref:Microsoft.Quantum.ErrorCorrection.EncodeOp) `= ((Qubit[], Qubit[]) => LogicalRegister)`: Denotes that an operation takes qubits representing data along with fresh auxiliary qubits in order to produce a code block of an error-correcting code.
-- <xref:Microsoft.Quantum.ErrorCorrection.DecodeOp> `= (LogicalRegister => (Qubit[], Qubit[]))`: Denotes than an operation decomposes a code block of an error correcting code into the data qubits and the auxiliary qubits used to represent syndrome information.
+- [DecodeOp](xref:Microsoft.Quantum.ErrorCorrection.DecodeOp) `= (LogicalRegister => (Qubit[], Qubit[]))`: Denotes than an operation decomposes a code block of an error correcting code into the data qubits and the auxiliary qubits used to represent syndrome information.
-- <xref:Microsoft.Quantum.ErrorCorrection.SyndromeMeasOp> `= (LogicalRegister => Syndrome)`: Denotes an operation that should be used to extract syndrome information from a code block, without disturbing the state protected by the code.
+- [SyndromeMeasOp](xref:Microsoft.Quantum.ErrorCorrection.SyndromeMeasOp) `= (LogicalRegister => Syndrome)`: Denotes an operation that should be used to extract syndrome information from a code block, without disturbing the state protected by the code.

+Finally, Q# provides the xref:Microsoft.Quantum.ErrorCorrection.QECC) to collect the other types required to define a quantum error-correcting code.
+Associated with each stabilizer quantum code is the code length $n$, the number $k$ of logical qubits, and the minimum distance $d$, often conveniently grouped together in the notation ⟦$n$, $k$, $d$⟧.
+For example, the [BitFlipCode](xref:Microsoft.Quantum.ErrorCorrection.BitFlipCode) function defines the ⟦3, 1, 1⟧ bit flip code:
-Finally, Q# provides the <xref:Microsoft.Quantum.ErrorCorrection.QECC> to collect the other types required to define a quantum error-correcting code.
+Finally, Q# provides the [QECC](xref:Microsoft.Quantum.ErrorCorrection.QECC) to collect the other types required to define a quantum error-correcting code.
 Associated with each stabilizer quantum code is the code length $n$, the number $k$ of logical qubits, and the minimum distance $d$, often conveniently grouped together in the notation ⟦$n$, $k$, $d$⟧.
 For example, the [BitFlipCode](xref:Microsoft.Quantum.ErrorCorrection.BitFlipCode) function defines the ⟦3, 1, 1⟧ bit flip code:

 ```qsharp
 let encodeOp = EncodeOp(BitFlipEncoder);